 Steve has counted his imaginary time for Morgan to be happy, and he gets out of bed.
 Morgie can get upset, but she never stays upset.
 A good Zen Buddhist would never let their anger control them – and that was Morgan’s personality.

 Steve walks to Morgan’s room and knocks, she answers.
-Tessi has followed him back out of our room again and stations herself by the front door.
-Steve asks Morgan if he can come in and she says of course.
+Tessi has followed him back out of our room again and stations herself by the front door – smart and intuitive dog – too bad Steve and I did not listen to our dog.
+Steve asks Morgan if he can come in, and she says, “Of course.”
 He sees that she is on her phone texting, and he offers to come back later.
 Morgan presses send for the last time on her phone, and announces, “Nope, all done for the night.”
-She was lying across the bed in her jammies on her stomach, and propped up on her elbows.
+She was lying across the bed in her jammies, on her stomach, and propped up on her elbows.
 Her legs were folded at the knees and her ankles are crossed, gently moving back and forth.
 She is smiling.
 And asks Steve what’s up?
 They both know why he is there, because she had a moment of anger, and he wants to ask her about it.
 This is something Steve and Morgan have done since she was a little girl.
-She’s twenty now and if you ask her she will admit it is something they have always done, but she will also never call her daddy to come in to cheer her up, he just always has good timing.
+She’s twenty now, and if you ask her she will admit it is something they have always done, but she will also never call her daddy to come in to cheer her up, he just always has good timing.
 Tonight she does not need any cheering up.
 Steve and her talk about developments in her life, how some friends of hers are doing better, and some just need a little more time.

 Steve talks to her about oil painting.
 He has been so busy at work he has not had much time, but he wants to go in for another painting class, because he just got an email and the classes have started up again.
 Morgan says she would really like that.
 They talk about how her older sister really wants to make jewelry, and Morgan reminds him they are supposed to get a metal clay kiln for Christmas, and they can all use it.

-Morgan is concerned about babysitting because she is afraid she is contagious (she has been coughing a little), and she does not want to get all of the children sick, but she does not know if they can get a replacement for her on such short notice.
+Morgan is concerned about babysitting the next day because she is afraid she is contagious (she has been coughing a little), and she does not want to get all of the children sick, but she does not know if they can get a replacement for her on such short notice.

-At 9:52 pm Matt across the street comes home, and right behind him is a car, and I think I know the occupants, but am not sure so I won’t say.
+At 9:52 pm our neighbor Matt, from across the street comes home, and right behind him is a car, and I think I know the occupants, but am not sure so I won’t say.
 And a few minutes later Brooke’s friend, Hannah Hurlocker, is on her Facebook wall again, this time adding, “Some people are like slinkys.
 Pointless but amusing to watch when you kick them down the stairs. ?”

 At 11:56 pm the 1st of December is just about over and the Great Room video camera catches something moving behind Rhonda’s pine tree.
-But we are all fast asleep by now.
+But we are all fast asleep by now and don’t know what evil is approaching.